FlavourSaver/FlavourSaver/README.md

 ## License

-FlavourSaver is Copyright (c) 2012 Sociable Limited and licensed under the terms of the MIT Public License (see the LICENSE file included with this distribution for more details).
+FlavourSaver is Copyright (c) 2013 Resistor Limited and licensed under the terms of the MIT Public License (see the LICENSE file included with this distribution for more details).